 There’s a well-known saying: fail to prepare – prepare to fail; and this couldn’t be more true than in the garden.
-If green-fingered people neglect their backyards during January, they could regret it later in the year and find there too far down the line to make desired changes.
+If green-fingered people neglect their backyards during January, they could regret it later in the year and find there’s too much to be done, even with a good tree service, to make the desired changes.
+Looking for tree services Greensboro contact RMZ Tree Service.

 The team behind online garden centre GardeningExpress.co.uk have revealed six tasks that gardeners should undertake in January, to ready their backyards for the next twelve months.